An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

 Our tool of choice for proving Theorem \ref{Thm: main result model selection} is a \textit{primal-dual witness construction}, similar to the one in \cite{Ravikumar:2010}.
+The idea is to construct a tuple $(\bar{\theta}^\dagger, \bar{z}^\dagger)$, such that $\bar{\theta}^\dagger$ solves the rescaled version of \eqref{Eq: Penalized llhd with covariates}, while also identifying the correct support $S_0$ and $\bar{z}^\dagger$ is a solution to the Karush-Kuhn-Tucker conditions \eqref{Eq: 21} as outlined below.
+In the construction of $(\bar{\theta}^\dagger, \bar{z}^\dagger)$, we make use of knowledge of the true active set $S_0$, which makes it infeasible to use in practice.
+However, by Lemma \ref{Lem: unique active set} below, if the construction succeeds -- we make precise what we mean by that below -- any solution to \eqref{Eq: Penalized llhd with covariates} must have the same support as $\bar{\theta}^\dagger$.
+In summary, if the construction succeeds, our estimator $\hat{{\theta}}$ must identify the correct support $S_0$, too.
+The bulk of the work in proving Theorem \ref{Thm: model selection consistency} is to show that the construction of $(\bar{\theta}^\dagger, \bar{z}^\dagger)$ will be successful with high probability for large $n$.

-It is important to point out, however, that due to the mixture of deterministic and random columns in $D$ and the differing sample sizes between $\vartheta$ and $\xi$, the standard assumptions in \cite{Ravikumar:2010} imposed on the Hessian of the negative log-likelihood $\mathcal{L}$ cannot simply be imposed in our model.
-Rather, a careful argument is needed to prove that analogous properties hold for sufficiently large $n$.
-The first condition is the so-called \textit{dependency condition} which demands that the population Hessian of $\bar{\mathcal{L}}$ with respect to the variables contained in the active set $S$ is invertible.
-The name \textit{dependency condition} comes from the fact that if we had a random design matrix as is usually assumed in LASSO theory (or a deterministic design matrix that does, however, not have a prescribed form as is the case here), imposing this condition would be equivalent to demanding that the columns of it are not perfectly correlated.
-For our specific case, we let
+It is important to point out that due to the mixture of deterministic and random columns in $D$ and the differing sample sizes between $\vartheta$ and $\xi$, the standard assumptions in \cite{Ravikumar:2010} imposed on the Hessian of $\mathcal{L}$ cannot simply be imposed in our model.
+Rather, a careful argument is needed to prove that analogous properties hold for sufficiently large $n$ with high probability.
+See Section \ref{Sec:auxiliary lemmas} in the appendix for details.